-Timothée Chalamet is a struggling meth addict in haunting 'Beautiful Boy' trailer
+Timothée Chalamet is a struggling meth addict in haunting 'Beautiful Boy' footage

-Timothée Chalamet’s jawline (and immense acting chops) take center stage in the just-released teaser trailer for the upcoming (appropriately titled) biographical drama Beautiful Boy.
+Timothée Chalamet’s jawline (and immense acting chops) take center stage in new, just-released footage for the upcoming (appropriately titled) biographical drama Beautiful Boy.

 Amazon unveiled the brief preview Thursday, offering quick glimpses of Chalamet’s cinematic follow-up to his Oscar-nominated work in Luca Guadagnino’s 2017 critical favorite Call Me by Your Name.
 In Beautiful Boy, the 22-year-old plays Nic, a young man who seemingly enjoys a typical life in the suburbs — kissing girls under the summer sun, riding his bike — until a devastating methamphetamine addiction alters the course of his existence.